-The financial statements of St. Vincent Electricity Services Limited have been prepared in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) and using the historical cost basis, as modified by the revaluation of available-for-sale financial assets.
+The financial statements of St. Vincent Electricity Services Limited have been prepared in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) and using the historical cost basis except for property, plant and equipment which is based on reproduction cost.